Katoomba is missing out on money from developers, despite having the highest rate of new home constructions in the Mountains.

-“For instance, solving the gridlock at Yeamans Bridge onto the highway at Katoomba is cited in the draft West District Plan as a potential infrastructure project.
-Using a small portion of S94 funds for a traffic study would enable us to pursue major state funding for Yeamans Bridge.”
+“For instance, solving the gridlock at Yeaman Bridge onto the highway at Katoomba is cited in the draft West District Plan as a potential infrastructure project.
+Using a small portion of S94 funds for a traffic study would enable us to pursue major state funding for Yeaman Bridge.”

 Both Cr Brown and Cr Schreiber are concerned that Katoomba’s needs are not being met.
-The pair unsuccessfully sought to have an advisory committee set up to liaise between the local community and council over the town’s masterplan, which is scheduled to begin in 2019-20.
+The pair unsuccessfully sought to have an advisory committee set up to liaise between locals and council over the town’s masterplan, which is scheduled to begin in 2019-20.

 A council report said such a committee would be “premature”.